AAU Lecturer Experiences the Beauties of Norway First-Hand

 “[There is] very beautiful, gorgeous nature surrounding the town of Volda,” said Foustková.
 “The whole setting is very natural, very pristine.
 And [students] are encouraged to go for hikes and to explore nature and just enjoy this kind of natural beauty that the school offers.”

-Volda student and Oslo native Iris Jakobsen Aagaard, who is currently studying this semester at AAU, said Volda’s close-knit community and active social scene offers students multiple ways to connect with one another, citing Pangaia, in particular.
+Volda student and Oslo native Iris Jakobsen Aagaard, who is studying this semester at AAU, said Volda’s close-knit community and active social scene offers students multiple ways to connect with one another, citing Pangaia, in particular.

 “Pangaia is probably one of the best student organizations that I’ve experienced,” shared Aagaard.
 “It’s the…meeting point that especially the Erasmus exchange students go to.
 They always have free coffee, and they’re super inclusive and nice.”